 There are a few different varieties of menstrual cups on the market.
 If you choose to try one out, make sure to read the manufacturer's directions and recommendations, as each product differs.
 Most are washable and reusable, but there are disposable menstrual cups, too.
 The cups look similar to a cervical cap with small flexible rods connected to the base to aid in their removal (kind of like a tiny plunger).
 With proper care, some menstrual cups can be used for up to ten years!
 The cups are made from a few different types of materials such as medical grade silicone (non-latex) or natural gum rubber.

 Insertion and removal of menstrual cups takes practice, just as tampons and diaphragms do.
 The more knowledgeable and comfortable a woman is about and with her body, and the more she practices insertion, the easier it will be.
 To insert the cup, squeeze and fold the sides of the cup, then push it into the vagina.
 As it opens up inside, it creates a very gentle seal with the vaginal wall.
-The cup is held in by the muscles of your vagina, and if put in properly, you shouldn't feel it after it's been in for a few minutes.
+The cup is held in by the muscles of your vagina, and if put in properly, typically you won't feel it after it's been in for a few minutes.
 To remove the cup, pull on the stem, and gently squeeze the base of the cup.
 This releases the seal.
 Gently remove it, empty it out, then rinse it out or wipe it (this can be tricky in public restrooms).
 With practice, privacy, and persistence, a woman can learn to avoid and/or minimize spills.